metauni/metauni.github.io/posts/make-your-own/make-your-own.md

 You will need to create the following accounts.
 Roblox and Discord are mandatory, but repl.it may be substituted with your preferred persistent server and database.
 - [Roblox](https://www.roblox.com)
 - [Discord](https://discord.com/) - for joining and hosting voice channels
-- [repl.it](https://repl.it) - controls the discord bot and hosts the database
+- [repl.it](https://repl.it) - controls the Discord bot and hosts the database
-- [uptimerobot](https://uptimerobot.com) - pings the repl.it to keep it alive.
+- [uptimerobot](https://uptimerobot.com) - pings the Repl.it to keep it alive.

+More advanced users may prefer to run the Discord bot via [Docker](https://github.com/eleanor-em/zonechat-docker) (thanks to Eleanor McMurtry) negating the need for Repl.it and uptimerobot.

 **Recommended**: _Open up a Notepad or TextEdit document to copy things down as we go_